- Home

 - Highly favorable letters of recommendation from two supervisors or colleagues

-- A post-doctoral residency or one year of postdoctoral practice with 30% to 50% of service delivery in CFP, supervised by a licensed psychologist or board certified CFP.
+- A postdoctoral residency or one year of postdoctoral practice with 30% to 50% of service delivery in CFP, supervised by a licensed psychologist or board-certified CFP specialist

-If you have specific questions about CFP specific training that would meet these requirements please reach out to our current ABCFP President.
+If you have specific questions about CFP-specific training that would meet these requirements, please reach out to the current ABCFP President.